They are after the smell

 If you keep anything with those kinds of aromas in your tent or at your campsite while you are sleeping or hiking, you are increasing the chances of having a bear visit, and you will not like that.

 There are three choices I know of as best practices in avoiding a visit from a curious, hungry, or aggressive bear.

 - The water-proof bag stored underwater in a nearby lake, tarn or stream

 - Stringing a bag high up in between two trees

-Using a bear cannister is simple – put everything with a smell in it, seal the top and locate it out of the sun, 50 – 100 yards away downwind from your campsite.
+Using a bear canister is simple – put everything with a smell in it, seal the top and locate it out of the sun, 50 – 100 yards away, downwind from your campsite.
 This way, in case an odor does escape, the bear can have frustrating fun trying to break it or get into it.
 They will not succeed.

 The Water Hide

-Another solution to the bear problem is to bring along a water-proof bag of some kind with a cord attached, load all smelly stuff in it, seal it, connect a cord to it and weight it down in a stream or lake so that the bag is completely submerged.
-The fish (if any) won’t pose a problem and the bears won’t smell it.
-The downside to this method is there often aren’t water features suited to this approach near campsites, and even if there are, you most likely won’t know that before you set out on your adventure.
+Another solution to the bear problem is to bring along a water-proof bag of some kind with a cord attached, load the smelly stuff in it, seal it, connect a cord to it and weight it down in a stream or lake so that the bag is completely submerged.
+The fish (if any) will not pose a problem and the bears will not smell it.
+The downside to this method is when there are no water features suited to this approach near campsites, and even if there are, you most likely won’t know that before you set out on your adventure.

 Hang ‘em High